opensumi/docs/docs/develop/module-apis/editor.en.md

   readonly?: boolean;

-  // Default 0，the bigger ones rank first weight?: number;
+  // Default 0，bigger ones rank first
+  weight?: number;
 }
 ```

-5. According to the type that the user selected, the corresponding content is displayed in the body of the editor after related opening method is obtained,, thus opening process of a tab is finished.
+5. After you obtained related opening method, the corresponding content appears in the editor body according to the user selected type, therefore completing the opening process of a tab.

-## Extended Editor
+## Extend the Editor

 ### BrowserEditorContribution

-All contribution points contributing to the editor module use `BrowserEditorContribution`.
+Contribution points that offer features to the editor module use `BrowserEditorContribution`.

 **registerResource**

-Used to register resources in `ResourceService` that can be opened in the editor at the right time.
+It is used to register resources in `ResourceService` that can be opened in the editor at the right time.

-To open a URI in the editor, you first need to register a `ResourceService` that resolves the URI to an editor resource (`IResource`) in `ResourceService`.
-Its main responsibility is to provide the name, icon, edited status, etc. of the URI when it is displayed on the editor Tab, and the corresponding callback when the Tab is closed, etc.
+To open a URI in the editor, first you need to register a `IResourceProvider` in `ResourceService`. `IResourceProvider` resolves the URI to an editor resource (`IResource`) .
+When it is displayed on the editor Tab, its main duty is to diplay URI status including name, icon, edited status, as well as the corresponding callback when the tab is closed.

 **registerEditorComponent**

-Used to register editor components, open methods, and other functions with `EditorComponentRegistry` at the right time.
+It is used to register editor components, open methods, and other features in `EditorComponentRegistry` at the right time.

-The editor resource (`IResource`) corresponding to a uri needs to be able to be displayed in the editor, and one or more open methods need to be registered for it, as well as the React component used for the corresponding open method.
+editor resource(`IResource`) corresponding to a uri needs to be able to show in the editor, and one or more openning methods need to be registered for it, as well as the React component used for the corresponding open method.

 **onDidRestoreState**